sgrillon14/noraui-academy/README.md

 * installing Jhipster: https://jhipster.github.io/installation/
 * Creating an application:https://jhipster.github.io/creating-an-app/

         $ mkdir JHipsterSampleApp

         $ cd JHipsterSampleApp/

         $ jhipster

+    (1/16) Which *type* of application would you like to create?
+Monolithic application (recommended for simple projects)

-        What is the base name of your application?
+    (2/16) What is the base name of your application?
 JHipsterSampleApp

+    (3/16) Would you like to install other generators from the JHipster Marketplace?
+No

-        What is your default Java package name?
+    (4/16) What is your default Java package name? com.mycompany.myapp

-        Do you want to use the JHipster Registry to configure, monitor and scale your application?
+    (5/16) Do you want to use the JHipster Registry to configure, monitor and scale your application?
+No

-        Which type of authentication would you like to use?
+    (6/16) Which *type* of authentication would you like to use?
+JWT authentication (stateless, with a token)

-        Which type of database would you like to use?
+    (7/16) Which *type* of database would you like to use?
+SQL (H2, MySQL, MariaDB, PostgreSQL, Oracle, MSSQL)

-        Which production database would you like to use?
+    (8/16) Which *production* database would you like to use?
+PostgreSQL

-        Which development database would you like to use?
+    (9/16) Which *development* database would you like to use?
+H2 with disk-based persistence

-        Do you want to use Hibernate 2nd level cache?
+    (10/16) Do you want to use Hibernate 2nd level cache?
+No

-        Would you like to use Maven or Gradle?
+    (11/16) Would you like to use Maven or Gradle for building the backend?
+Maven

-        Which other technologies would you like to use?
+    (12/16) Which other technologies would you like to use?
+(Press <space> to select, <a> to toggle all, <i> to inverse selection)

-        Which Framework would you like to use for the client?
+    (13/16) Which *Framework* would you like to use for the client?
+AngularJS 1.x

-        Would you like to use the LibSass stylesheet preprocessor for your CSS?
+    (14/16) Would you like to use the LibSass stylesheet preprocessor for your CSS?
+No

-        Would you like to enable translation support with Angular Translate?
+    (15/16) Would you like to enable internationalization support?
+No

-        Which testing frameworks would you like to use?
+    (16/16) Besides JUnit and Karma, which testing frameworks would you like to use?
+(Press <space> to select, <a> to toggle all, <i> to inverse selection)

         copy/paste JHipsterSampleApp\.jhipster\Customer.json

         $ jhipster --force

 # NoraUi Tutorial